henrywu2019/BentoML/docs/source/concepts.rst

       --verbose, --debug  Show debug logs when running the command --help              Show this message and exit.

-This command extends BentoML to be useful in a CI workflow or to provide a rapid way to share Services with others.
+This command extends Kappa to be useful in a CI workflow or to provide a rapid way to share Services with others.

 .. code-block:: bash